Home

 Note particularly how those folds in the shirt imply the bulk of the body underneath.
 This kind of attention to detail adds a great deal to the final drawing from life.

-All of the lines I’ve used can be considered to be contour lines.
+All of the lines I have used can be considered to be contour lines.
 Each contour line is accompanied with the appropriate shading .

 Contour lines are simply lines which are based on close observation.
 I have paid the same kind of attention to this hand study.